rinigus/pure-maps/tilesources/README.md

 Implementing a Tile Source
 ==========================

-To implement a tile source you need to write a JSON metadata file, see the tile sources shipped with poor for examples.
-The "extension" field is optional; usually you should define it, it makes things faster, but if the image format varies by zoom level, you can leave it out.
+To implement a tile source you need to write a JSON metadata file.
+Most of the fields are self-explanatory, see the tile sources shipped with Poor for examples; non-trivial fields are explained below.

+ * **"extension"**: Defines the filename extension of map tiles.
+The "extension" field is optional; usually you should define it, it makes things faster, but if the image format varies by zoom level, you should leave it out.
 If left out, the image format will be auto-detected based on the Content-Type header of the HTTP download response.

+ * **"max_age"**: Defines the maximum amount of days to keep tiles cached on disk.
+Usually you should not define this as there is a corresponding global preference that gives the user control over up-to-date maps vs. data traffic costs.
+You should, however, define it for tiles that change often, e.g. traffic tiles.

 The "format" field should correspond to a tile format implementation, i.e. if you mark the format as "foo", there should be a `foo.py` file in